-Other signs and symptoms appearing a few days after the early symptoms include:
+Other signs and symptoms that appear a few days after the early symptoms include:

-From the time you begin to feel symptoms until the rash has totally disappeared can take three to five weeks.
+It can take three to five weeks from the time you begin to feel symptoms until the rash totally disappears.

-Occasionally some patients don’t get the rash.
+Occasionally, some people don’t get a rash.
 If you have any of the other symptoms of shingles (even without a rash), see your healthcare provider sooner rather than later.
-There are effective treatments that can be given early in the disease.
-If it turns out you don’t have shingles, seeing your healthcare provider allows any condition that you do have to be discovered and treated early in its course.
+There are effective treatments you can take early for shingles.
+Even if you don’t have shingles, seeing your healthcare provider will help you get your condition diagnosed and treated.

-The virus travels in specific nerves, so you will often see shingles occur in a band on one side of the body.
+The virus travels in specific nerves, so you will often see shingles occur in a band on one side of your body.
 This band corresponds to the area where the nerve transmits signals.
-The shingles rash stays somewhat localized to an area; it does not spread over your whole body.
-The torso is a common area, as is the face.
+The shingles rash stays somewhat localized to an area.
+It doesn’t spread over your whole body.
+Your torso is a common area, as is your face.

 Someone with shingles can’t spread shingles to another person, but they can spread chickenpox.
-The varicella-zoster virus is spread through direct skin-to-skin contact with the fluid that oozes from the blisters (rarely, by breathing in airborne varicella-zoster virus).
+The varicella-zoster virus is spread through direct skin-to-skin contact with the fluid that oozes from the blisters.
+Shingles is rarely spread by breathing in the varicella-zoster virus the way airborne viruses are spread.
 If your rash is in the blister phase, stay away from those who haven’t had chickenpox or the chickenpox vaccine and keep your rash covered.

-Shingles can be diagnosed by the way the rash is distributed on the body.
-The blisters of a shingles rash usually appear in a band on one side of the body.
-Shingles also may be diagnosed in a laboratory with the scrapings or swab of the fluid from the blisters.
+Shingles can be diagnosed by the way the rash is distributed on your body.
+The blisters of a shingles rash usually appear in a band on one side of your body.
+Shingles also may be diagnosed in a laboratory using scrapings or a swab of the fluid from the blisters.

-It is important to note that most people with shingles do not need to be in a hospital, but if you do:
+It’s important to note that most people with shingles don’t need to be in a hospital, but if you do:

 After the shingles rash has disappeared, you might continue to have nerve pain in that same area.
-This pain, called postherpetic neuralgia, can last for months or years and become quite severe.
+Postherpetic neuralgia can last for months or years and become quite severe.

-About 10% to 15% of people who get shingles develop postherpetic neuralgia.
+More than 10% of people who get shingles develop postherpetic neuralgia.
 Researchers don’t know why some people get postherpetic neuralgia and others don’t.
-It may be that nerves become more sensitive or the virus may be invading and damaging the central nervous system.
+It may be that nerves become more sensitive or that the virus may be invading and damaging the central nervous system.

 Treatments include lotions or creams (such as lidocaine or capsaicin) and/or other medications not specifically used for pain, such as antidepressants or drugs for epilepsy.
 Regular pain relievers are not usually effective for this type of pain.

-If pain doesn’t lessen, other treatments such as nerve blocks or steroid injections near the area where the nerves exit the spine can be tried.
-Implantable nerve stimulator devices are an option for severe, ongoing pain that has not responded to other treatments.
+If your pain doesn’t lessen, you might try therapies like nerve blocks or steroid injections near the area where the nerves exit the spine.
+Your provider might suggest an implantable nerve stimulator device for severe, ongoing pain that hasn’t responded to other treatments.

 Two vaccines are available in the United States to reduce your chance of developing shingles and postherpetic neuralgia.
 One vaccine, Zostavax®, has been available since 2006.
 The second vaccine, Shingrix®, has been available since 2017.
 Shingrix is recommended as the preferred vaccine by the Advisory Committee on Immunization Practices, a group of medical and public health experts.

-Shingrix® (recombinant zoster vaccine) is given as a two-dose shot in the upper arm.
+Shingrix (recombinant zoster vaccine) is given as a two-dose shot in your upper arm.
 You should receive the second dose (shot) two to six months after receiving the first.
 Shingrix has been shown to be more than 90% effective in preventing shingles and postherpetic neuralgia.
 Its effectiveness remains above 85% for at least four years after receiving the vaccine.

 The Shingrix vaccine is recommended for those 50 years of age and older who are in good health.